 Photo - Laura Mumby

-Choreographers are invited to submit their work via a streaming platform link such as YouTube or Vimeo.
-A panel of expert adjudicators award medals based on individual merits, with no predetermined number of medals given.
+Choreographers are invited to submit their work via a streaming platform such as YouTube or Vimeo.
+Each submission will be assessed by a panel of expert adjudicators, with evaluation focused solely on the choreography itself.

 Stage Two